 Low FODMAPs (fermentable oligosaccharides, disaccharides, monosaccharides and Polyols)

-PRO: Removing high FODMAP foods can be very helpful to some people with SIBO.
+PRO: Removing high FODMAP foods can be very helpful to some people with SIBO and IBS.
 Since people may be sensitive to some high FODMAP food but not others, it’s possible to not need to avoid all high FODMAP foods.
 High FODMAP foods aren’t bad for everyone, they can cause symptoms for people with SIBO.
 Eventually, it is helpful to reincorporate them into your diet.

 CON: Choosing just a low FODMAP diet by itself might not be enough to relieve all symptoms.
 Removing high FODMAP foods can be very challenging for some people as they’re foods that are often eaten every day, including garlic and onion.